jonkoi/QNN-Evaluation/README.md

 ## Update
 This implementation is based on https://github.com/itayhubara/BinaryNet.tf
 Changes or update frome orginal version
-1. tensorflow dependency frome 1.2.1 to 1.4.0 with related code update
+1. tensorflow dependency from 1.2.1 to 1.4.0 with related code update
 2. adding logging function to implement local log recording
 3. results is saved by time format directory rather than covering mode like orignial version
 4. fix some bugs of orignial version to work well in tensorflow 1.4.0